RODRIGUES SCORES A PAIR TO LEAD BOSTON UNIVERSITY PAST PROVIDENCE, 3-2

-Sophomore forward Evan Rodrigues scored two goals for the Terriers
+Sophomore forward Evan Rodrigues scores twice for Terriers

 PROVIDENCE, R.I. - Entering the game tied for third in Hockey East, the Providence College Men's Hockey team grabbed an early 2-0 lead but could not overcome three consecutive goals from the No. 10/11 Boston University Terriers on Friday, Jan.
 25 in front of a sold-out crowd at Schneider Arena.